 A sermon connecting our lives with God’s word follows the readings.

 When we celebrate Holy Communion in the service, know that this is the Lord’s Supper, not the Lutheran Supper.
 We believe Christ is present in the bread and wine of Holy Communion to forgive our sins, strengthen our life with Christ and enable us to serve in his name.
 All baptized Christians are invited to receive bread (or gluten-free wafers) and wine (or grape juice).
 If you do not receive, you are welcome to come forward for a blessing – just indicate to the pastor(s) that you’d like to receive a blessing.

 After the dismissal, people will file out of the sanctuary (worship space), shaking the pastors’ hands.
 Please introduce yourself to the pastors and sign the guest registry in the narthex (lobby).
 We look forward to meeting you!

-Children and youth are a valued part of our community and welcome to participate fully in worship.
-They take roles in leadership as ushers, readers, acolytes, crucifers, lectors, and more.
-The Children’s and Youth Choirs also lift up their voices on a regular basis.
-Children are invited forward for the Children’s Message after the reading of the Gospel.
+Jesus said, “Let the little children come to me, and do not stop them; for it is to such as these that the kingdom of heaven belongs” (Matthew 19:14).
+Children and youth are an integral part of our community and welcome to participate fully in worship.
+They take roles in leadership as ushers, readers, acolytes, crucifers, lectors, communion servers, and more.
+The Children’s and Youth Choirs also lead us in song on a regular basis.
+Each Sunday, children are invited forward for the Children’s Message after the reading of the Gospel.
 We also have a nursery for smaller children.
-While we welcome infants and children in worship, if you or your child needs a break, we invite you to use the nursery or step into the narthex (lobby).
-Both of these areas are wired to carry the audio for the service.
+While we welcome infants and children in worship, if you or your child needs a break, we invite you to use the nursery or step into the Narthex (lobby); both of these areas are wired to carry the audio for the service.